 - Cell-culture based (flu shot): vaccine from non-egg production methods

 - Recombinant (flu shot): vaccine from non-egg production methods

 The flu vaccine can be tolerated by people with egg allergies that are not severe.
 Check with your health care provider if you have a severe egg allergy.
 Some flu vaccine contains egg protein.

 Yes, the flu shot is both safe and effective.
 Most people have no serious side effects or allergic reaction to it.

 Some people may have redness or swelling on their arm where the shot was given.
-A very small number of people may get minor body aches, headache, or a low-grade fever that lasts a day or two.
+A very small number of people may get minor body aches, a headache, or a low fever that lasts a day or two.

-The Institute of Medicine reviewed more than 1,000 research articles and concluded that few health problems are associated with vaccines.
+The Health and Medicine Division (formally known as the Institute of Medicine) of the National Academy of Sciences, Engineering, and Medicine reviewed more than 1,000 research articles and concluded that few health problems are associated with vaccines.
 Learn more about these findings.

 Take these simple precautions: